 PEACH Research Unit has teamed up with The Coast Halifax to launch the Cheers! to Access merit badge system which recognizes restaurants for their accessibility.
 This system is being piloted starting in July 2021.
-With this project, we want to widely share information about different accessibility features at restaurants (also cafes, bars/pubs, ice cream parlors), and their patios all around Halifax Regional Municipality for patio-goers when they are looking for places to enjoy this summer.
+With this project, we want to widely share information about different accessibility features at restaurants (also cafes, bars/pubs, ice cream parlors), and their patios all around Halifax Regional Municipality for everyone looking for places to enjoy this summer.
 The merit badges below were developed in consultation with Michelle Mahoney, a Haligonian accessibility professional and advocate.

-‘Cheers! to Access 2021‘ badges are issued to restaurants and other food establishments with patios when they meet key criteria for access (described below).
-The online badges will be added to The Coast’s Online Patio Map, and badges as window stickers will be distributed for restaurants to display on-site.
+‘Cheers! to Access‘ badges are issued to restaurants and other food establishments when they meet key criteria for access (described below).
+Pilot badges can be found on The Coast’s Online Patio Map, and badges as window stickers will be distributed for restaurants to display on-site.
 Through this system, we wish to celebrate restaurants who have made efforts towards accessibility and promote accessibility adaptations in other restaurants.
-Restaurants and food establishments are invited to email us at email@example.com if you would like to know more about the Cheers! to Access badge system, or if you would like us to visit your restaurant to see which badges you qualify for!
+Restaurants and food establishments are invited to email us at firstname.lastname@example.org if you would like to know more about the Cheers! to Access badge system!

-Do you have a favourite patio spot?
-Email us at firstname.lastname@example.org to tell us where we should go next!
+Do you have a favourite restaurant?
+Tell us where we should go next!

 Disclaimer: The Cheers! to Access badge system does not confirm or guarantee compliance with building code or accessibility standards.
 The first six badges piloted here do not cover the needs of all persons.
 Neither PEACH Research Unit nor The Coast claim responsibility for the maintenance or upkeep of the facilities that receive a badge.
 Restaurants are asked to follow an honor system and remove the merit badge from display if features are altered or changed to no longer meet the criteria of the merit distributed.